 We take all reasonable steps to employ safe and skilled people to work with children.
-We develop selection criteria and advertisements which clearly demonstrate our commitment to child safety and an awareness of our social and legislative responsibilities.
-Our school understands that when recruiting staff and volunteers we have ethical as well as legislative obligations.
+We develop selection criteria and advertisements demonstrating our commitment to child safety and an awareness of our social and legislative responsibilities.
+Our School understands that we have ethical and legislative obligations when recruiting staff and volunteers.

-We actively encourage applications from Aboriginal peoples, people from culturally and/or linguistically diverse backgrounds and people with a disability.
+We actively encourage applications from Aboriginal peoples, people from culturally and linguistically diverse backgrounds and people with a disability.

-All people engaged in child-related work, including volunteers, are required to hold a Working with Children Check and to provide evidence of this Check.
+All people engaged in child-related work, including volunteers, must hold a Working with Children Check and provide evidence of this Check.
 The Check is just one part of creating and maintaining child-safe environments.
 Child-related work is not limited to work involving direct and unsupervised contact with children.
 Any contact with children, unless it is only occasional and incidental, is enough to trigger the requirement to get a Check.

-We also carry out police record checks to ensure that we are recruiting the right people.
+We also conduct police record checks to ensure we are recruiting the right people.

-If, during the recruitment process a person's records indicate a criminal history, then the person will be given the opportunity to provide further information and context.
+If a person's records indicate a criminal history during the recruitment process, then the person will be given the opportunity to provide further information and context.

-Interviewing and verbal reference checks are an important aspect of the recruitment and screening process.
-Interviews include behavioural questions with a focus on child safety and reference check templates focus on an applicant's appropriateness for work with children and young people.
+Interviewing and verbal reference checks are essential aspects of recruitment and screening.
+Interviews include behavioural questions focusing on child safety, and reference check templates concentrate on an applicant's appropriateness for work with children and young people.

-Our school undertakes annual appraisals and exit interviews that include child safeguarding components.
+Our School undertakes annual appraisals and exit interviews that include child safeguarding components.

-Training and support
+Training and Support

-Training and education is a crucial aspect of ensuring that all staff, volunteers and committee members in our organisation understand that child safety is everyone's responsibility.
-Staff, volunteers and committee members will be provided with comprehensive child safety training on commencement and every two years to ensure child safety remains a high priority.
+Training and education are crucial to ensuring that all staff, volunteers and committee members in our organisation understand that child safety is everyone's responsibility.
+Staff, volunteers and committee members will be provided with comprehensive child safety training every two years to ensure child safety remains a high priority.

-Our school culture aims for all staff, volunteers and committee members to feel confident and comfortable in discussing child safety concerns.
+Our school culture aims for all staff, volunteers and committee members to feel confident and comfortable discussing child safety concerns.
 Training topics include:

-- Our policies and Code of Conduct - Definitions and examples of abuse including child sexual abuse and grooming - Indicators of abuse, including harm caused by other children and young people - How to assess and minimise risks of abuse - How to report Child Abuse - Risks for children at various developmental ages and stages and supporting children to recognise abuse in age appropriate ways - Cumulative harm and multidimensional abuse - Recognising and responding to diverse groups of children and young people including LGBTQI+. - Children's rights and perceptions of what makes an organisation child safe - Current legislation and requirements
+- Our policies and Code of Conduct - Definitions and examples of abuse, including child sexual abuse and grooming - Indicators of abuse, including harm caused by other children and young people - How to assess and minimise risks of abuse - How to report Child Abuse - Risks for children at various developmental ages and stages and supporting children to recognise abuse in age-appropriate ways - Cumulative harm and multidimensional abuse - Recognising and responding to diverse groups of children and young people, including LGBTQI+. - Children's rights and perceptions of what makes an organisation child safe - Current legislation and requirements

-We also support our staff, volunteers and committee members through ongoing supervision to: develop their skills to protect children from abuse; monitor and review the effectiveness of child safe practices; and promote the cultural safety of Aboriginal children, the cultural safety of children from linguistically and/or diverse backgrounds, and the safety of children with a disability.
+We also support our staff, volunteers and committee members through ongoing supervision to: develop their skills to protect children from abuse; monitor and review the effectiveness of safe child practices; and promote the cultural safety of Aboriginal children, the cultural safety of children from linguistically or diverse backgrounds, and the safety of children with a disability.

-Supervision can be formal meetings or informal catch ups and check ins.

-New employees and volunteers and committee members will be supervised regularly to ensure they understand our organisation's commitment to child safety and that everyone has a role to play in protecting children from abuse, as well as checking that their behaviour towards children is safe and appropriate (as defined in our Child Safety Code of Conduct).
+Supervision can be formal meetings or informal catch-ups and check-ins.
+New employees and volunteers, and committee members will be supervised regularly to ensure they understand our ' 'organisation's commitment to child safety and that everyone has a role to play in protecting children from abuse, as well as checking that their behaviour towards children is safe and appropriate (as defined in our Child Safety Code of Conduct).